herrevilkitten/holiday-in-ten-towns/Session_11.md

 	* He takes a brief trip around one of the Duergar and hits him with the spiritual warhammer.
 	* Sheelah also missed.
 	* Gryn was unable to constrict his target.
 	* A Duergar stabbed RJ for a whole lot of pain.
+At the same time, RJ's shield electrified the Duergar while the fire burned his ass.
+	*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4OTcyMzIyNDgsLTE4NDE0NjAzNjAsLT
-M0NDk1MjM5NiwtMTk4NjU2OTAzNCwtMTAzMTA0Nzc1NV19
+eyJoaXN0b3J5IjpbOTA0MDUxMzMyLC0xODQxNDYwMzYwLC0zND
+Q5NTIzOTYsLTE5ODY1NjkwMzQsLTEwMzEwNDc3NTVdfQ==
 -->